ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github.md

 ---
-layout: post
+topic: Github resources
-title: Github resources
+desc: "Resource for using github"
 ---

 # Github